huyoujinlab/scRCAT-seq/data_processing/README.md

 Output:

-1. Accuracy for the customized models would be found in the customized_model_training_threshold3 folder.
+1. Accuracy for the customized models would be found in the `customized_model_training_threshold3/` folder.
-2. The following results would be saved in the directory "output_customized": the accuracy to identify authentic TSSs/TESs, and novel TSSs and TESs, novel genes for single cells.
+2. The following results would be saved in the directory `output_customized/`: the accuracy to identify authentic TSSs/TESs, and novel TSSs and TESs, novel genes for single cells.
 The number of alternative TSSs/TESs, and major TSS and TES of each gene also be identified.